MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 	Specify the root of the repository when you want to publish all Markdown files in the repository to your wiki.

 3. Choose **Publish**.
 The wiki repo is populated with the Markdown files and folders included within the repo you selected.
-If a sub-folder does not contain a Markdown file, it doesn't appear in the  Wiki.

 	For example, the following image shows the published repo for the files contained in the azure-docs-sdk-node repository selected in Step 2.